Tbinma/Exploring-LLM-Reliance-on-External-Knowledge/README.md

 3. Load the base Llama model

 Select and load the desired language model.
-Changing the model is straightforward; simply update the model_id to the desired model identifier.
+_Changing the model is straightforward_; simply update the model_id to the desired model identifier.
 ```
 model_id = "meta-llama/Llama-2-13b-hf"